 - • Use topic-specific internet resources like math applications, courses, and tutorials.

 - • Examine math’s real-world applications to gain a better understanding of how it is used in our daily lives.
+How to Build a Sustainable and Healthy Diet Plan (2023)

 - • Consult your teacher or tutor if you require assistance or have any questions.